Skip to content

 Important Note

-Please note that an application credential is only valid for a single project, and to access multiple projects you need to create an application credential for each.
+Please note that an application credential is only valid for a single project to access multiple projects you need to create an application credential for each.
 You can switch projects by clicking on the project name at the top right corner and choosing from the dropdown under "Project".

 After clicking "Create Application Credential" button, the ID and Secret will be displayed and you will be prompted to Download openrc file or to Download clouds.yaml.
 Both of these are different methods of configuring the client for CLI access.
 Please save the file.